aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xls-to-pps/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLS to PPS</h2>

+The XLS format is a Microsoft Excel spreadsheet format, which is used to store data in tabular form.
+It is widely used for data analysis and reporting.
+On the other hand, PPS is a Microsoft PowerPoint presentation format, which is used to create presentations.
+It is used to present data in a visually appealing way.
+Therefore, it is often necessary to convert XLS files to PPS format in order to present data in a more attractive way.

+<h2>How Aspose.Total Helps for XLS to PPS Conversion</h2>
-For a Python developer, who is trying to add a XLS to PPS conversion feature within application, [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLS and PPS files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLS file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into desired Microsoft PowerPoint format.
+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can be used to automate the conversion process of XLS to PPS.
+It is a full package of various APIs dealing different formats including XLS and PPS files.
+It is mainly in two steps.
+Firstly use Aspose.Cells for Python via .NET API to convert XLS file to PDF.
+After that by using PowerPoint Python API Aspose.Slides for Python via .NET, save the created PDF into desired Microsoft PowerPoint format.

+The Aspose.Cells for Python via .NET API provides a wide range of features to work with XLS files.
+It can be used to read, write, and manipulate XLS files.
+It also provides features to convert XLS files to other formats such as PDF, HTML, and XPS.
+The Aspose.Slides for Python via .NET API provides features to work with PPS files.
+It can be used to read, write, and manipulate PPS files.
+It also provides features to convert PPS files to other formats such as PDF, HTML, and XPS.

+The Aspose.Total for Python via .NET API is a powerful tool for developers who are looking to add XLS to PPS conversion feature within their application.
+It provides a simple and efficient way to automate the conversion process.
+It is easy to use and provides a wide range of features to work with XLS and PPS files.

 {{% /blocks/products/pf/feature-page-summary %}}